7. Fertilization

 Potato, sugar beet, other root crops, vegetables, barley, rape, soft wheat

-Receives the remaining 75–25% of manure N; distributed as follows:
+Receives the remaining 75–25% of pig manure N (Ñpig_manure, kg N); distributed as follows:

-1. Let to be the total area of non-fodder crop group I to III.
+1. Let to be the total area (ha) of non-fodder crop group I to III.

-2. The base application rate for all 3 groups are calculated:
+2. The base application rate (kg N ha–1) for all 3 groups is calculated as:

 3. Application rate for Group II crops .